-Definition: External Customer
+Importance of External Customer

 External customers are essential to any business as they provide a revenue stream, make repeat purchases and refer your products to other people.
 Or alternately, they may also dissuade others from becoming customers of the company.

+When a company normally defines a customer base, mostly it is being referred to the external customer.
+External customers in terms of scale would provide more value to a company typically.
 Internal customers also play an important role in the success of a business.
 For example. if a salesperson does not work well with customer service representative, it may result in a poor level of service.

 Consider the case of Starbucks Coffee.
 It has both internal and external customers.
 The internal customers will be the people that work within the business of Starbucks like the Board of Directors of the company, the supervisors and team members that serve coffee.
 External customers will be the everyday public that come in and buy coffee.